Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/mandates-and-recurring-payments.md

     }
 ```

-{% hint style="info" %}
-If you are using the Hyperswitch SDK, the `customer_acceptance` is sent in the `/payments/:id:/confirm` request on the basis of customer clicking the save card radio button

-**Note:** Ensure to enable this functionality using the [_displaySavedPaymentMethodsCheckbox_](https://docs.hyperswitch.io/hyperswitch-cloud/integration-guide/web/customization#id-6.-handle-saved-payment-methods) property during SDK integration
-{% endhint %}

 <figure><img src="../../../.gitbook/assets/Screenshot 2024-04-18 at 12.49.35 PM.png" alt="" width="375"><figcaption><p>The customer's consent to save their card is expressed through this checkbox</p></figcaption></figure>

 ***